Skip to content

 Invoice is valid (2 warnings)

-All validation runs offline — no API key, no network connection, no account required.
+Validation runs offline — no API key, no network connection, no account required.
 The CLI uses the same validation engine as the SDK (validateInvoice, validateSchematron, validateCountryRules).
+Sending invoices to Peppol does require an API key — see Send to Peppol below.

 Flag Description